 There are no diagnostic imaging devices that provide clinicians with an objective and immediate assessment of a wound’s healing potential.
 Currently, healthcare professionals rely on their experience and subjective assessments to determine if wounds such as burn injuries and diabetic foot ulcers will respond to therapeutic treatment.

 In the US and UK, respectively, there are over 490,000 and 87,000 burn victims who receive emergency medical treatment each year.
 Physicians typically admit the patient for a period of up to 21 days to wait for the viable tissue to present itself as healing or non-healing before taking the patient to surgery.
-Unfortunately, this “wait and see” approach to assessing burn wounds comes at a higher than average cost for the facility and duress for the burn victim.
-Currently the average hospital stay is 8.1 days with an average cost of approximately US$24,000.
-DeepView® provides the physician with a ‘Day One’ healing assessment and enables the physician to not only triage the patient to the appropriate setting sooner, but also, the device assists the physician in accurately determining which areas of the burn wound are appropriate for excision and grafting.
+Unfortunately, this “wait and see” approach to assessing burn wounds comes at a higher-than-average cost for the facility and duress for the burn victim.
+Currently the average hospital stay is 8.1 days with an average cost of approximately US$ 24,000.
+DeepView® provides the physician with a “Day One” healing assessment and enables the physician to not only triage the patient to the appropriate setting sooner, but also, the device assists the physician in accurately determining which areas of the burn wound are appropriate for excision and grafting.

 Diabetes (type 1 and type 2) affects over 34 million people in the US alone and more than 460 million people worldwide.
-DFU is the most frequently recognised complex and costly symptom of diabetes which can lead to limb amputation if left undiagnosed, misdiagnosed or untreated.
+DFU is the most frequently recognized complex and costly symptom of diabetes which can lead to limb amputation if left undiagnosed, misdiagnosed or untreated.

-There are over 5.2 million diabetic foot ulcers patients in the United States and Europe every year.
+There are over 5.2 million diabetic foot ulcers patients in the US and Europe every year.
 In the US, patients must undergo standard wound care therapy for 30 days prior to receiving advanced wound care therapy.
 In the US, DFU patients have annual costs that are often three times more expensive than the typical patient and see their medical provider, on average, 15.5 times per year.
 Nonhealing DFUs in the UK are reported as being four times more expensive than DFUs that heal.

 Future Growth Strategy

-Upon receiving regulatory approval, the Group intends to sell the DeepView® device to inpatient and outpatient sites throughout the US.
+Upon receiving regulatory approval, the Company intends to sell the DeepView® device to inpatient and outpatient sites throughout the US.
 Sales will initially target podiatry practices presiding in areas with high prevalence of diabetes such as the south and south-eastern US.
-Large hospital systems with outpatient wound care centres will also be targeted as they serve a large volume of DFU patients.
+Large hospital systems with outpatient wound care centers will also be targeted as they serve a large volume of DFU patients.
 The device will be sold as capital equipment and will have an annual subscription fee based on the number of applications the device is used for.